ethereum-optimism/community-hub/src/docs/governance/token-house-history.md

 ## Seasons and voting cycles

 Token House governance operates on a seasonal schedule.
-Season three began on January 26th, 2023, with Voting Cycle Ten.
 Seasons are separated with a Reflection Period.
 Reflection Periods may be followed by Special Voting Cycles to adopt proposals that come out of the previous Reflection Period.

-During each Season, Token House voting occurs via five-week voting cycles.
+In Season 5, Token House voting will occur via three-week voting cycles.
 Voting Cycles begin on Thursday at 19:00p GMT (12p PST) and end on Wednesday at 19:00 GMT (12p PST).